0xdevalias/devalias.net/_posts/2012-03-28-yummy-turtles-breaking-plesk.md

 ## Prerequisite?

-I’m not actually sure if it’s used or not in this process, but I should note that I had yum-allowdowngrade installed prior to this process
+I'm not actually sure if it's used or not in this process, but I should note that I had yum-allowdowngrade installed prior to this process

 `yum install yum-allowdowngrade`